-Though breast augmentation surgery has some of the highest rates of patient satisfaction, breast implants aren’t for everyone.
-If you are experiencing dissatisfaction, discomfort, or complications with your breast implants, Dr. Buford can help.
+Though breast augmentation surgery has some of the highest rates of patient satisfaction, breast implants aren't for everyone.
+If you are experiencing dissatisfaction, discomfort, or complications with your breast implants, Denver plastic surgeon Gregory A. Buford, MD, FACS, PCEO can help.
 Breast implant removal, also known as explantation, is typically performed for these main reasons:

 - To address implant leakage or rupture

 - To combat capsular contracture